fenok/galaxis/README.md

 `requestStates` is for internal usage only.

-`sharedData` stores data from `processResponse` function, normalized by `toCache` function.
+`sharedData` stores data from `processResponse` function, normalized by `toCache` function (from all requests).
 Shape of `sharedData` is completely up to you, but generally it should be as normalized and deduplicated as possible.

-In case of SSR, you should provide initial cache state (from server).
+If request result updates `sharedData`, `data` field in `requestStates` is set to `undefined` to prevent duplication.

+Cache options (all optional):

+-   `initialState` - object that will be used for cache initialization (both `requestStates` and `sharedData`).
+You can provide SSR result here.
+Defaults to empty cache.
+-   `enableDevTools` - enable redux-devtools bindings.
+Defaults to `false`.
+-   `enableDataDuplication` - if `true`, `data` field in `requestStates` will always be set.
+Defaults to `false`.

 ### Client